-Now, something very peculiar happened last evening.
+But something very peculiar happened one chilly November evening.
 I was doing the dishes when someone started pounding away at my door.
 I opened the door, to find a harried-looking man, quite upset about something for sure.

 Man: Mera ghoda kahaan gaya?

-Now, in all my 31 years of notoriety, I’ve never made a ghoda (horse) go missing.
-So, with an amused, and most pacifying don’t-you-worry-your-horse-will-come-back tone, I responded.
+Now, in all my 31 years of notoriety, I’d never successfully made a ghoda (horse) go missing.
+So, I responded in an amused-yet-pacifying don’t-you-worry-your-horse-will-come-back tone.

 David: Aapke ghode ko maine nahin dekha hai.
 Aapne kahaan baandh rakha tha?